apdolinger/HubifyHomes/replit.md

 - Enhanced user experience with confirmation messages and smooth transitions

 ## Changelog

+## Recent Updates

+### July 30, 2025 - Application Rebranding from Nestive to Dwellerly
+- Updated application name from "Nestive" to "Dwellerly" throughout entire codebase
+- Changed Super Admin route from `/nestive-admin` to `/dwellerly-admin`
+- Updated branding in Navigation, Landing page, embedded forms, and all user-facing text
+- Changed team member email addresses to @dwellerly.com domain
+- Updated documentation and comments to reflect new company name

 Changelog:
 - June 30, 2025.
 Initial setup and comprehensive feature implementation